ethitter/jetpack-photon-for-nextgen/readme.txt

 == Description ==

-If you're using Jetpack's [Photon](http://developer.wordpress.com/docs/photon/) CDN, this plugin will extend the service to galleries created with NextGEN Gallery.
+If you're using Jetpack's [Photon](http://jetpack.me/support/photon/) CDN, this plugin will extend the service to galleries created with NextGEN Gallery.
 Just activate it and gallery images are automatically served from Photon.

+NextGEN Gallery's image size settings are respected, meaning you can update your gallery image sizes on the fly without regenerating images.

+Leverage WordPress.com's cloud, your galleries should load faster and use fewer of your hosting resources.

 == Installation ==